 Your body is under constant attack from free radicals.
 To keep you healthy, your body uses many natural defenses to shield you and keep you healthy.
 One of those things is called glutathione (glue-ta-thigh-own).

 Glutathione is mostly made in the liver.
-Here's some of its benefits:
+Here are some of its benefits:

 - Reducing free radical damage (oxidative damage)